 Conference Description and Call for Graduate Student Papers

-Organized by the Rockwell Center for American Visual Studies at the Norman Rockwell Museum, Stockbridge, Massachusetts, and the Department of Art and Art History at Hunter College, New York City, this one-day interdisciplinary symposium brings together scholars, curators, and artists who are working to explore new approaches to the study of illustration within historical and contemporary frameworks.
+Organized by the Rockwell Center for American Visual Studies at the Norman Rockwell Museum, Stockbridge, Massachusetts, and the Department of Art and Art History at Hunter College, New York City, this one-day interdisciplinary symposium brings together scholars, curators, and artists who are exploring new approaches to the study of illustration within historical and contemporary frameworks.

 Call for Graduate Student Papers

-In addition to panels featuring established scholars and curators, the symposium will include a special graduate student session featuring short (7-minute) “lightning” presentations.
+In addition to panels featuring established scholars and curators, the symposium will include a special graduate student session featuring 7-minute “lightning” presentations.
 Graduate students are encouraged to apply to deliver papers on a wide range of illustration-based themes, including but not limited to: